bsp2/affinity_replacer/readme.md

 # affinity_replacer

-This is an experimental* multi-processor utility for x64 Windows (10) which relegates background tasks and services to a certain CPU cores, by updating their process + thread affinity masks.
+This is an experimental* multi-processor utility for x64 Windows (10) which relegates background tasks and services to certain CPU cores, by updating their process + thread affinity masks.

 The basic idea is that you start a realtime audio application ("DAW"), assign it an affinity mask (e.g. cores 5..18), then force the inverted affinity mask on all other processes by running this utility (preferably in the background / in loop mode since the system may spawn new processes and threads).